daloji/UsbDongle/README.md

 Warning
 This  is in alpha stage.
-I am not responsible if this apps  will eat your money on your SIM card or do any unpredicted things
+I am not responsible if this apps  will eat your money on your SIM card or do any unpredicted things .you should know exactly what you do if you modify the source code

 Supported features: